The Jewish New Years – Collect Them All!

-We’re about to celebrate Rosh Hashana, the Jewish New Year.
+We’re about to celebrate Rosh Hashanah, the Jewish New Year.
 But did you know that according to Jewish tradition, there are really four new years?

 In the Bible, the new year comes in the spring, in the month of Nisan.
-This is why the Bible says that the Feast of Trumpets (today called Rosh Hashana) and Yom Kippur, the Day of Atonement, take place in the seventh month.
-Since Nisan is also the month in which we celebrate Passover, it’s essentially the new year, or the birthday, of the Jewish people —the month in which we were redeemed from slavery to become God’s people.
+This is why the Bible says that the Feast of Trumpets (today called Rosh Hashanah) and Yom Kippur, the Day of Atonement, take place in the seventh month.
+Since Nisan is also the month in which we celebrate Passover, it’s essentially the new year, or the birthday, of the Jewish people – the month in which we were redeemed from slavery to become God’s people.

 A second new year is in the month of Elul.
 This marked the new year for tithing cattle.
 It’s not really observed any longer.
 Most Jews don’t own cattle these days, anyway.

-The third new year is the in the month of Tishrei, which begins in 2014 on the evening of September 24.
+The third new year is the in the month of Tishrei.
 This is the new year of creation, since traditionally the calendar turns marking the number of years since God created the universe.
-This upcoming new year is number 5775.

 Wouldn’t it be nice if there was a fifth new year?
 One in which all the brokenness and pain of the world was healed and made the way it originally came from God’s hand?